MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 EKUs 1.3.6.1.4.1.311.20.2.2 (Smartcard Logon) and 1.3.6.1.5.5.7.3.2 (Client Authentication) are always required regardless of whether they’re in this list.

 ### Example device setup script

+Before using this sample device setup script, you should change references from "contoso" to your domain name.

 ```powershell
 <#